Central Commission for Discipline Inspection: Institution-building (2002–present)

 The CCDI underwent another round of reforms under general secretary Xi Jinping, elected in the immediate aftermath of the 18th National Congress in 2012.
 Xi and CCDI Secretary Wang Qishan further institutionalized CCDI independence from the day-to-day operations of the party, improving its ability to function as a bona fide control body.
-At the 3rd Plenum of the 18th Central Committee in the fall of 2013, the party declared that it would "strengthen the 'dual leadership' system [over the CCDI] by making it more defined, procedure-oriented, and institutionalised."
+At the 3rd Plenum of the 18th Central Committee in the fall of 2013, the party declared that it would "strengthen the dual leadership system [over the CCDI] by making it more defined, procedure-oriented, and institutionalised."
 In practice, this signaled the intention of the leadership that CDIs across the country operate separate from the party apparatus headed by the party committees, with local CDIs responsible to higher-level CDIs in nearly all substantive respects.
 Beginning in 2014, CDI chiefs across the country began to shed concurrent executive positions which could create conflicts of interest (for example, a CDI chief also serving as a vice-mayor or department head); CDI personnel also began removing themselves from "leading groups" and similar policy-coordination and consultation groups.
 These changes were intended to free CDI resources to "solely focus on the work of enforcing discipline".

 Since the 18th National Congress, the CCDI has established several new organizations, including four new discipline and inspection offices.
 On 28 March 2013, the Central Committee ordered the establishment of Propaganda and Organization Departments in the CCDI, the first such departments in a central-level institution other than the Central Committee.
 According to China scholar Willy Lam, the establishment of a CCDI Organization Department means "that the CCDI leadership can recruit cadres outside the established channels of the CCP Organisation Department, which has, since 1949, been responsible for the Party's human resources-related operations."

 In 2014, the CCDI established an internal Office for the Supervision of Disciplinary System Officials.
 The office, an internal check on CCDI officials, ensures that officials charged with enforcing discipline operate within the rules themselves and has jurisdiction over CDI officials at all administrative levels.
 The CCDI intends "zero tolerance" towards CDI officials breaching discipline themselves, and they will be "exposed by name in the media" if they break the rules.
 That year, the CCDI set up offices in bodies directly reporting to the central committee (such as the Organization and Publicity Departments) and State Council bodies.
 These offices, known as "Commissioned Bodies", report directly to the CCDI and are not responsible to the institutions in which they are located.
+2018 saw the Shuanggui system being replaced by the Liuzhi.
 In 2024, the CCDI disciplined 94,000 officials for "irresponsibility", "inaction," and "pretending to work".